-Translation errors are among the most embarrassing errors a business or organization faces when striving to appeal to a global audience.
+Translation fails are among the most embarrassing errors a business or organization faces when striving to appeal to a global audience.
 Not only does it affect how your message is interpreted, it affects the intended target’s perception of your business or organization.
-Most of these errors can be avoided with proper planning and execution from a qualified translator.
+Most of these translation fails can be avoided with proper planning and execution from a qualified translator.
 However, when businesses and organizations overlook this step, issues may arise.
 Let take a look at some of the top 10 worst translation fails.

 1.Toilet water is NOT refreshing!